Alba Liguria Piedmont And Valle Daosta, Italy Travel Guide

 Fine quality veal ('Vitello Fassone') from local Piedmontese cattle is tender.
 Handmade egg pasta is a cornerstone: 'Tajarin' (thin noodles) and 'Agnolotti del plin' (tiny, pinched ravioli).

 Incredibly thin, hand-made egg noodles, often served simply with butter and a generous shaving of fresh white truffle.
-This dish is the ultimate expression of Alba's truffle culture.
+This meal is the ultimate expression of Alba's truffle culture.

-Locate it in almost any restaurant in Alba during the white truffle season (October-December); expect a premium price for the truffle.
+Locate it in almost any restaurant in Alba during the white truffle season (October-December); be ready for a premium price for the truffle.

 These small, pinched ravioli are a Piedmontese specialty, often filled with roasted meats.
 They are typically served simply with butter and sage, or in a clear meat broth.